hariprasadsagar/3years/README.md

 # 3years
-understand things and learn the how code your self.
+understand things and learn how tocode your self.